shd101wyy/Walley0.3/vm.md

 0x1 postion of a  ;; save a to accumulator
 0x100
 # NEWFRAME 0101 000000000000    ;; create new frame to store arguments
-  	   inst  value-location ;; get parameters num
+  	   inst  nothing        ;; get parameters num
 	   	 		;; push parameters to current-env
 				;; when calling, pop those parameters and push them ;; to new env